 Customization ranges from simple things like special sheet or roll sizes to more complex things like bonding of dissimilar materials using specialty adhesives or sourcing special compositions of a particular material.
 Common specialty materials for product design and production of custom parts include (see list below):

-![custom-2] Specialty Materials for Product Design and Production | KLINGER IGI](https://klingerigi.com/wp-content/uploads/custom-2.jpg)
+Specialty Materials for Product Design and Production | KLINGER IGI

 Bisco®

-offers the lightness of silicone foams plus the improved sealing capabilities of sponge rubber in a FDA and aerospace compliant solution that has excellent memory, low stress relaxation, and resistance to UV, ozone, and extreme temperatures and flame.
+Offers the lightness of silicone foams plus the improved sealing capabilities of sponge rubber in a FDA and aerospace compliant solution that has excellent memory, low stress relaxation, and resistance to UV, ozone, and extreme temperatures and flame.

 Buna

-is excellent in applications that require resistance to oils or aromatic fuels. (-40°F to 200°F)
+Excellent in applications that require resistance to oils or aromatic fuels. (-40°F to 200°F)

 Butyl

-has good resistance to gas permeation, acids, alkalies and ozone at moderate temperatures.
+Maintains good resistance to gas permeation, acids, alkalies and ozone at moderate temperatures.
 (0°F to 325°F)

 Cloth Inserted Rubber

-is used in air, hot and cold water, saturated and low pressure steam and hydraulic services. (-20°F to 170°F)
+Sometimes used in air, hot and cold water, saturated and low pressure steam and hydraulic services. (-20°F to 170°F)

-Compressed Non-Asbestos Materials
+Compressed Non-Asbestos Fiber (CNAF) Materials

 Cork

-is used in oil and weather exposed applications.
+Found in oil and weather exposed applications.
 Cork accommodates to mold or flange growth and will conform very well to minor surface irregularities.
 Cork is often combined with rubber to handle automotive and other assembly line applications.
 (Temperatures vary with fillers).

 EPDM (Ethylene Propylene Diene Monomer)

-has excellent ozone, chemical and aging characteristics.
+Recognized for excellent ozone, chemical and aging characteristics.
 EPDM features high tensile strength and high heat resistance and is good with low temperature properties.
 It's resistant to ketones, ester-based solvents and some hydraulic oils.
 It can have poor resistance to petroleum based fluids and mineral oils.

 Expanded PTFE (Teflon®)